Where is the oil-price headed?

 Old methods of forecasting the oil price were designed around the notion that oil comes from the Middle East or Russia and some other countries and that oil fields, once developed, could be counted on to produce black goo for decades.
 This means that any oilfield, once spudded, kept gushing black stuff onto the market no matter what prices did.
 It was a pretty blind affair.

 Those oil field operators were not oil price sensitive anymore as they spent all their colossal investments in one giant undertaking.
-Once the investment was sunk, the well will go on producing at marginal cost.
+Once the investment is sunk, the well will go on producing at marginal cost.
 It simply does not matter anymore what the price would do or where it would go.
 Plus, the oil needed to flow no matter what as there was debt to pay off.

 Shale oil is different.
 Single shale oil wells are pretty benign investments but there need to be lots of them.
 Shale oil acreage looks like a pin-cushion as they are pierced by innumerable holes in the ground.
 And then the oil or gas does not flow for decades.